Benjamin Wedro, MD, FACEP, FAAEM

 - How is dizziness treated?

 - Dizziness is a symptom that is often applies to a variety of sensations including lightheadedness and vertigo.
-Vertigo is the sensation of spinning, while lightheadedness is typically considered near fainting, and weakness.
+Vertigo is the sensation of spinning, while lightheadedness is typically described as near fainting, and weakness.

 - Vertigo is most often caused by a problem in the balance centers of the inner ear called the vestibular system and causes the sensation of the room spinning.
 It may be associated with vomiting.
 Symptoms often are made worse with position changes.
 Those with significant symptoms and vomiting may need intravenous medication and hospitalization.